MicrosoftDocs/Dynamics-365-Operations.nb-no/articles/finance/localizations/emea-nor-vat-return-checklist.md

     - NO Altinn PUT XML
     - NO Valider mva-retur

-Tabellene nedenfor viser parametrene og parameterverdiene for webtjenestene som **NO mva-retur** bruker.
+Tabellen nedenfor viser parametere og parameterverdier for nettjenestene som behandlingen **NO mva-retur** bruker til å fungere sammen med *API-ene for sandkasse* som norske skattemyndighetene tilbyr.

 ### <a name="web-service-no-altinn-get-attachments"></a>Webtjeneste: NO Altinn GET-vedlegg